dmitry-merzlyakov/nledger/README.md

 # .Net Ledger: Double-Entry Accounting System

-.Net Ledger (NLedger) is a complete .Net port of the [Ledger](http://ledger-cli.org), excellent powerful command line accounting system.
+.Net Ledger (NLedger) is a complete .Net port of the [Ledger](http://ledger-cli.org), an excellent powerful command line accounting system.
-The main purpose of this project is to enable all features of Ledger to .Net world.
+The main purpose of this project is to enable all Ledger features to .Net world.

 NLedger command line utility (NLedger.cli) is highly compatible with the original Ledger.
-It supports all original features and command line options; the produced output is 100% equal.
-The reliable level of compatibility is verified by Ledger tests that are 99% passed (with exception of few ones that require unavailable on Windows features).
+It supports all original features and command line options; the produced output is 100% identical to the original.
-It is expected that people may feel like they use the genuine Ledger but in Windows command line.
+Reliable compatibility level confirmed by 99% Ledger tests (except for a few that require deprecated features).
+Everything is done to ensure that users have the feeling of using a genuine Ledger.

-NLedger is written on pure C# with no dependencies on any external libraries or any platform-specific features.
-It lets NLedger properly work on any .Net compatible system and can be embedded into any .Net application.
+NLedger is written in pure C# with no dependencies on any external libraries or any platform-specific features (with the exception of additional extensions that may depend on the connection libraries).
+This allows NLedger to work properly on any .Net compatible system and be embedded in any .Net application.

 ## Quick Start